 Click Publish to save and publish the book page.
 Important note: Top-level pages must be published immediately and cannot be unpublished without disrupting the hierarchy of the book.
 Unpublished pages cannot serve as top-level pages, and will not appear in the dropdown menus for book and parent item.

 Unpublished pages can be added to books, but they cannot have any child pages (sub-pages) until they are published.
 If you unpublish a book page that has child pages, it will disrupt the hierarchy of the book.

-Site builders can create a Landing Page instead of a Book Page, and then follow the rest of the instructions in the Book Outline settings section.
+Site builders can create a Landing Page instead of a Book Page, and then in the Book Outline section of the Landing Page you can create a new book.
+Follow the instructions in the Book Outline settings section.
 Initially, a new Landing Page will not have any widgets on it.
 We recommend using the Book Table of Contents widget on Landing Pages that are top-level book pages.
 You may also customize the page as usual, such as with Hero and other widgets.

 You can also use a Book Page as the top level of your new book.
 If you do so, we recommend removing the default book menu tree from the sidebar, and adding a Book Table of Contents widget to the main content region.
 If there’s nothing else that you want to put in the sidebar, change the layout to Boxton or another layout that has a full-width region.